allegheny-college-cmpsc-100-spring-2021/cmpsc-100-course-project-Yanqiao4396/docs/1_progress.md

 * one
 * too.

 In my program, the player's monster's behavior needs to be affected by its hp and enemy's hp.
 So I find I can only let its behavior directed by its own hp.
 So that means I can't make it try to capture enemy.
 Also, since my program is simple, the json you give me contains too much information.
 Can I just make a directary other than something like that one?
+And another problem comes form the heal system.
+I want to make the heal skill as a consumption.
+So you can only heal yourself once.
+But how can I achieve it?
+I totally have no idea on it.

 ## Celebrate your successes.
 What are they?

 At first, I thought the behaviors of two monsters are similar, so I wanted to put them into just one function just like what you did.
 But because I found that they should attack alternately and that player's enemy has more choices, I seperate them.
 In the matter of my capture system, I success in pushing it in a way that the less hp enemy has, the higher rate you have for capturing.
+Those are successes that I thought I couldn't complete myself.
+But the fact is I really make it myself.
+Computational science is really challenging!